Riemannian optimization using three different metrics for Hermitian PSD fixed-rank constraints: an extended version: Introduction

 where $\mathcal{H}^{n,p}_+$ denotes the set of $n$-by-$n$ Hermitian PSD matrices of fixed rank $p\ll n$.
 Even though $ X\in \mathcal{H}^{n,p}_+$ is a nonconvex constraint, in practice~\eqref{lowrank_prob} is often used for approximating solutions to a minimization with a convex PSD constraint:

-Among all kinds of matrix constraints, PSD matrices are abundant in applications and recent research.
-They arise in semidefinite programming serving as covariance matrices in statistics and kernels in machine learning, etc. See \cite{massart_quotient_2020} and \cite{vandereycken_riemannian_2013} for a reference of these applications.
+There are many applications of PSD constraints.
+They arise in semidefinite programming serving as covariance matrices in statistics and kernels in machine learning, etc. See \cite{massart_quotient_2020} and \cite{vandereycken_riemannian_2013} for some of these applications.
 If the solution of~\eqref{min-psd} is of low rank and $\mathcal O(n^2)$ complexity is too large for storage or computation, it is preferable to consider a low-rank representation of PSD matrices.
 For example, real symmetric PSD fixed-rank matrices were used in \cite{bonnabel2010adaptive, vandereycken_riemannian_2010}.

 Since the elements in the constraint set $\mathcal{H}^{n,p}_+$ have a low-rank structure, they can be represented in a low-rank compact form on the order of $\mathcal O(n p^2)$, which is smaller than the $\mathcal O(n^2)$ storage when directly using $X\in \mathbb C^{n\times n}$.
-In many applications, the cost function in \eqref{min-psd} takes the form $f(X)=\frac12 \|\mathcal A(X)-b\|_F^2$ where $\mathcal A$ is a linear operator and the norm is the Frobebius norm, and $f(X)$ can be evaluated efficiently by $\mathcal O(p n\log n)$ flops for $X \in \mathcal{H}^{n,p}_+$; see, e.g., the PhaseLift problem \cite{candes2013phaselift, candes2015phase} and the interferometry recovery problem \cite{jugnon2013interferometric, demanet2017convex}.
+In many applications, the cost function in \eqref{min-psd} takes the form $f(X)=\frac12 \|\mathcal A(X)-b\|_F^2$ where $\mathcal A$ is a linear operator and the norm is the Frobebius norm, and $f(X)$ can be evaluated efficiently by $\mathcal O(p n\log n)$ flops for $X \in \mathcal{H}^{n,p}_+$, e.g., the PhaseLift problem \cite{candes2013phaselift, candes2015phase} and the interferometry recovery problem \cite{jugnon2013interferometric, demanet2017convex}.
 For these kinds of problems, solving \eqref{lowrank_prob} with an iterative algorithm that works with low-rank representations for $X\in \mathcal{H}^{n,p}_+$ can lead to a good approximate solution to \eqref{min-psd} with compact storage and computational cost.